 MQTT clients publish a keepalive message at regular intervals (usually 60 seconds) which tells the broker that the client is still connected.

-All clients are required to have a client name.
+All clients are required to have a client name or ID.

 The client name is used by the MQTT broker to track subscriptions etc.

 If you attempt to connect to an MQTT broker with the same name as an existing client then the existing client connection is dropped.

 Because most MQTT clients will attempt to reconnect following a disconnect this can result in a loop of disconnect and connect.

 The screen shot below show what happens when I try and connect a client to the broker using the same client id as an existing connected client.